peterparkedcar165/regularmod/README.md

 15. Powerful Trigger (Crossbow): +10% Arrow Velocity per level, Max 5.
 Rare.
 16. Photosynthesis (All): Slowly recover durability when standing in sunlight.
 Epic.

-### Note: Rare enchantments will be Purple, and Epic will be Golden.
 ## 🦾 Attributes:
 1. Experience Multiplier
 2. Extra Ore Chance